swap357/pybench/docs/benchmark_suite.md

 - Frame object safety
 - Iterator limitations
 - Single-threaded performance overhead

-## Contributing
-Contributions are welcome!
-When adding new benchmarks:
-1. Follow the single-responsibility principle
-2. Add appropriate documentation
-3. Place in the correct category directory
-4. Include baseline and optimized versions if applicable
-5. Add test description to this documentation

 ## References
 - [PEP 703 – Making the Global Interpreter Lock Optional in CPython](https://peps.python.org/pep-0703/)